 The slight sweet and tart flavour of apricot amalgamates well with the warm comforting undertones of coconut.
 Cashews & sesame seeds add healthy fats to these balls and can be replaced by any nuts or seeds of your choice.

-More healthy desserts recipes (without refined sugar) :
+Hope you would like this easy apricot coconut balls recipe.
+More healthy desserts or snack recipes (without refined sugar) :

 - Desiccated Coconut-1/2 cup + 3 tbsp